hathach/tinyusb/README.md

 │   └── mcu         # Low level mcu core & peripheral drivers
 ├── lib             # Sources from 3rd party such as freeRTOS, fatfs ...
 ├── src             # All sources files for TinyUSB stack itself.
-├── tests           # Unit tests for the stack
+├── test            # Unit tests for the stack
 └── tools           # Files used internally
 ```